no10ds/dorc/docs/getting_started.md

 We recommend building your *dorc* project with the concept of data pipeline layers in mind.
 A typical first layer is to take data from a raw source and clean into a standardised form.
 A typical second layer might be taking this cleaned data and performing aggregations or filters to produce a processed layer.
 We could then join together multiple processed datasets into richer curated sources.

-For a *dorc* project we would reference this structure within the `src` folder like the following, note that example is typically the high level name of the specific pipeline you are willing to create
+For a *dorc* project we would reference this structure within the `src` folder like the following, note that example is typically the high level name of the specific pipeline you are willing to create.

 ```
 /private-source-code